asmuth/recommendify/README.md

 example
 -------

+These recommendations were calculated from 2,3mb "profile visit"-data (taken from www.talentsuche.de) - keep in mind that the recommender uses only visitor->visited data, it __doesn't know the gender__  of a user.

 [ ![Example Results](https://raw.github.com/paulasmuth/recommendify/master/doc/example.png) ](http://falbala.23loc.com/~paul/recommendify_out_1.html)

 full snippet: http://falbala.23loc.com/~paul/recommendify_out_1.html

-These recommendations were calculated from 2,3mb "profile visit"-data (taken from www.talentsuche.de).
 Initially processing the 120.047 `visitor_id->profile_id` pairs currently takes around half an hour on a single core and creates a 126.64mb hashtable in redis.
+The high memory usage of >100mb for only 5000 items is due to the very long user rows.
+If you limit the user rows to 100 items (mahout's default) it shrinks to 31mb for the 5k items from example_data.csv.
+In another real data set with very short user rows (purchase/payment data) it used only 3.4mb for 90k items with very good results.
 You can try this for yourself; the complete data and code is in `doc/example.rb` and `doc/example_data.csv`.